 Why Choose Native or Northern Strain Largemouth Bass

-- They are known to be tolerant of cold temperatures even in climates where the lakes and ponds may stay frozen most of the winter.
+- They are known to tolerate cold temperatures even in climates where the lakes and ponds may stay frozen most of the winter.

-- It is also noted that this species is more susceptible to angling methods than other strains of Largemouth, making them an excellent choice as "fishing stock."
+- This species is more susceptible to angling methods than other strains of Largemouth, making them an excellent choice as "fishing stock."

 Characteristics of the Florida Strain Largemouth Bass

-Probably the most famous strain is the Florida-strain (subspecies) Largemouth Bass (Micropterus salmoides floridanus).
+The most famous strain is the Florida strain (subspecies) Largemouth Bass (Micropterus salmoides floridanus).
 Not surprisingly, the Florida strain is native to Florida, especially peninsular Florida.
 The Florida-strain Largemouth Bass are renowned because:

 - They are well-suited for warmer climates.

-- They are known for growing greater than 10 pounds, with potential to reach sizes upwards of 20 pounds.
+- They are known for growing to weights over 10 pounds, potentially reaching sizes upwards of 20 pounds.

 While growth rates of both strains are comparable for the first few years of life, the Florida-strain fish will maintain an increased growth rate into later stages of life, which sets it apart from the Native or Northern-strain fish.
-Something to consider when deciding if Florida-strain is right for your pond is to think about how harsh of a winter do you get in your area.
+When deciding if Florida strain is suitable for your pond, think about how harsh a winter you typically get in your area.
 While the Florida-strain fish are suitable for use in most of the southeastern United States, they can be very susceptible to winter mortality.
 Studies have shown that the Florida-strain fish exhibit significantly greater winter mortality when compared to northern-strain fish.
-This mortality is most evident in first year fish.
-To combat this, when stocking Florida-strain fish, we suggest you stock fish of a larger size whenever possible to give them the greatest chance of winter survival.
+This mortality is most evident in first-year fish.
+To combat this, when stocking Florida-strain fish, we suggest you stock fish of a larger size whenever possible to give them the best chance of winter survival.

 The Best of Both Subspecies: the F1 Largemouth Bass

-When a Native or Northern-strain fish breeds with a Florida-strain, the first generation becomes a hybrid of both subspecies (strains), resulting in the F1 Largemouth, sometimes called Tiger Bass.
-F1 fish exhibit what is known as “hybrid heterosis” or “hybrid vigor,” which means they exhibit enhanced characteristics of each parent subspecies.
+When a Native or Northern-strain fish breeds with a Florida strain, the first generation becomes a hybrid of both subspecies (strains), resulting in the F1 Largemouth, sometimes called Tiger Bass.
+F1 fish exhibit what is known as "hybrid heterosis" or "hybrid vigor," which means they exhibit enhanced characteristics of each parent subspecies.
 Like the Native Bass, F1 Bass are less susceptible to winter mortality than their Florida-strain parent.
-And, like the Florida-strain, they maintain an increased growth rate over a longer period of time than their northern-strain parent.
-For those reasons, F1 Largemouth have been very popular in stocking throughout the southeast, where winter mortality is still a concern.
-Just keep in mind that hybrid heterosis/vigor gets lost in subsequent generations (F2, F3, etc.), so you'll want to restock every 5 or 6 years to maintain the enhanced traits in the genepool of your pond or lake.
+And, like the Florida strain, they maintain an increased growth rate over a more extended period than their northern-strain parent.
+For those reasons, F1 Largemouth have become very popular in stocking throughout the southeast, where winter mortality is still a concern.
+Just keep in mind that hybrid heterosis/vigor gets lost in subsequent generations (F2, F3, etc.), so you'll want to restock every 5 or 6 years to maintain the enhanced traits in the gene pool of your pond or lake.

 There are just a few more things to consider when deciding whether the Florida-strain or F1’s are right for your pond:

-- The size of your pond: We only recommend stocking these two species if your pond has is 3 acres or more, otherwise you won't get the full benefit of these fishes.
+- The size of your pond: We only recommend stocking these two species if your pond is 3 acres or more; otherwise, you won't get the full benefit of these fishes.

 - The availability of the fish from nearby hatcheries: Fish don't travel well.
-And, short of trucking fish straight from peninsular Florida, it can be very difficult to get pure Florida-strain.
+And, short of trucking fish straight from peninsular Florida, it can be hard to get pure Florida strain.
 For these reasons, Pond King typically only carries the Northern and F1 strains.
-That way, we know exactly what we are stocking in your pond.

 If you are still unsure about which strain is right for your pond and your goals, don't hesitate to give us a call or send us an email.
 We'll help you figure it out.